 Fail safe parts with a detected defect

-The part shall meet the requirements in 6.3 for safe parts using the detected defect in conformance with 10.7.2.2b.
+The part shall meet the requirements in 6.3 for fail safe parts using the detected defect in conformance with 10.7.2.2b.

 For the verification of 10.7.2.2a, the detected defect shall be assumed in the most unfavourable situation.